Quick Picks

 Strengths

-- +Best AI agent in market
+- +Best AI agent in the market (Fin)

-- +Purpose-built for in-app support
+- +Built for in-app messaging and support

-- +Fast product velocity
+- +Fast product velocity with regular feature releases

 Limitations

-- -Most expensive at scale
+- -Most expensive at scale : per-seat + per-resolution

-- -Weaker for ticket-only workflows
+- -Weaker for traditional ticket-only workflows

 - -Phone support not native